We’ve put together this page of frequently asked questions about The Real Uganda’s programs and procedures for volunteering in Uganda.

 6. Am I eligible to volunteer?

-We look for volunteers with compassion, willingness to learn, and a sense of adventure.
+We look for compassionate and collaborative volunteers with a willingness to learn, and a sense of adventure.
 An open-minded and positive attitude is more valuable to us than a particular skill set.

 Having said that, these are our specific requirements for all volunteers.